John Horton Conway at Spelman College

 In his absence from his Princeton office, the department secretary there had gone through his desk searching for the lost plane ticket.
 It was never found, but she did find $5000 worth of uncashed checks.

 Dr Bozeman recalls, "Conway was almost an advertisement as to how unconventional a mathematician can be when he spoke at Spelman College in short pants and sandals.
 He was very informal and engaging; he pulled everyone from students and faculty to the provost into his interactive games.
-Perhaps it was a message to our students that mathematicians are not 'restricted' or 'limited' to any particular any particular race, style or behavior pattern.
+Perhaps it was a message to our students that mathematicians are not 'restricted' or 'limited' to any particular race, style or behavior pattern.
 It was a joy to host him."